-The PhD in Kinesiology requires a minimum of 36 credit hours of formal coursework (beyond a masters degree) and an expected 24 credit hours of research and dissertation work.
-Thus, the minimum expected credit hour accumulation is 60 credit hours.
+The Ph.D. in Kinesiology requires a minimum of 36 credit hours of formal coursework (beyond a masters degree) and an expected 24 credit hours of research and dissertation work.
+Thus, the minimum expected credit hour accumulation is 61 credit hours.

-At least 12 credit hours must come from graduate courses in the department of Kinesiology and Dance, and the student must have at least one course in each of the foundational knowledge content areas (CA) in Kinesiology, including:
+At least 12 credit hours must come from graduate courses in the department of Kinesiology.
+NMSU's department of Kinesiology offers courses across a range of foundational knowledge areas in Kinesiology, including:

-- Scientific foundations for study of physical activity and human movement
+- Scientific foundations for the study of physical activity and human movement

-- Social, cultural and historical context of the study of physical activity
+- The social, cultural, and historical context of the study of physical activity

-At least 12 credit hours must be taken in research methodologies, at least 3 credits of which must be in experimental statistics, and at least 3 credits from a qualitative methods course(s).
+A minimum of 12 credit hours must be taken in research methodologies, at least 3 credits of which must be in experimental statistics and at least 3 credits from a qualitative methods course(s).
 There are many options for these courses on the NMSU campus that will permit the student to meet this requirement.

-Students seeking the Doctor of Philosophy degree in Kinesiology must pass a (1) Qualifying Examination that must be completed before accumulating more than 24 credit hours towards their degree, a (2) Comprehensive Exam including written and/or oral elements that must be completed prior to beginning a final dissertation project, and a (3) Final Exam that features the defense of their final dissertation study.
+Students seeking the Doctor of Philosophy degree in Kinesiology must pass a (1) Qualifying Examination that must be completed before accumulating more than 24 credit hours towards their degree, a (2) Comprehensive Exam including written and/or oral elements that must be completed before beginning a final dissertation project, and a (3) Final Exam that includes the defense of their final dissertation study.

 The candidate for the degree of Doctor in Philosophy in Kinesiology must complete a dissertation in a focused area of study.
-The student and his/her committee must agree upon the dissertation topic and approval of the dissertation requires consent of the plurality of the student’s committee members.
+The student and their committee must agree upon the dissertation topic, and approval of the dissertation requires the consent of the plurality of the student’s committee members.
 The student must complete a minimum of 18 dissertation credit hours.